$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Numerical studies

 All experiments are conducted in R \citep{corer2020}.
 The contrast-based $\ell_1$-penalized multinomial regression with the debiasing method is implemented in our new R package \texttt{pemultinom}, which is available on CRAN.
 The over-parameterized $\ell_1$-penalized multinomial regression is implemented through package \texttt{glmnet} \citep{friedman2010regularization}.
 We use cross-validation to find the best penalty parameter in all penalized regressions, including the estimation of the contrast coefficients and the nodewise regression.
 For the vector bootstrap method, the same number of observations are resampled with replacement from the data in each of the $200$ replications.
 The empirical quantiles are used to calculate the CI \citep{sartori2011penalized}.
 We use vector bootstrap because it works better than the residual resampling bootstrap under random design \citep{chatterjee2011bootstrapping}.
 For the multiple-splitting method \citep{meinshausen2009p}, $200$ splits are used in each simulation.
+SVMs, Random Forests, and $k$NN are implemented using R packages \texttt{e1071}, \texttt{randomForests}, and \texttt{caret}, respectively.
 All the codes to reproduce the results in this paper can be found at \url{https://github.com/ytstat/multinom-inf}.